nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/FINAL_REFLECTIONS.md

 ## Patterns and Strategies

-- When reviewing a teammate's code, identify some reasons why the code, while it may be working, would some of it would need to be removed, changes, moved, etc?
+- When reviewing a teammate's code, identify some reasons why the code, while it may be working, would need to be removed, changed, moved, etc?
 Can you think of an example from this project?